slaveOftime/Fun.Blazor/Docs/40 Advanced/50 Adaptive/About.md

 let yourUI =
     div {
         style { ... }
-        childContent [
         ... a lot of stuff
         adapt {
             let! msg = from store
             // only below part will be rerendered. div {
                 style { ... }
                 msg
             }
         }
         ... a lot of stuff
-        ]
     }
 ```